 4.1.
 Installing cluster software

-The following procedure installs the cluster software and configures your system for cluster creation.
+Install the cluster software and configure your system for cluster creation with the following procedure.

 On each node in the cluster, install the Red Hat High Availability Add-On software packages along with all available fence agents from the High Availability channel.